K37722/aur/README.md

 end
 ```

-When you're ready to test, launch the client and run `/aur load <Namespace>`
+When you're ready to test, launch the client and run `/aur load <Namespace>`.
-(for example `/aur load Windwalker`) to bring your routine into the game.
-Repeat
+This repository ships with a Windwalker routine that registers itself as
+`Windwalker`, so you can load it with `/aur load Windwalker`.
+Repeat the process
-the process for any other spec by adjusting the namespace and file structure to
+for any other spec by adjusting the namespace and file structure to match.
-match.

 ## Working with the offline docs

 The mirrored site lives under `offline-docs/`.
 The HTML was captured directly
 from the live documentation and assumes it is served from the web root.
-To
+Because
+the full copy is already committed to this repository you can browse it offline
-browse it locally you can point a tiny HTTP server at the directory:
+without downloading anything.
+Point a tiny HTTP server at the directory:

 ```bash
 python3 -m http.server --directory offline-docs 9000